 relatives shall be defined as the non-relative listed on a rental/lease agreement.

-GENERAL ASSISTANCE POLICIES

 Section 30.
 Special Needs

 Individuals or families applying for or receiving assistance shall be given a special needs assessment by SCHHSA for the following purposes, and may receive, in addition to the Standard Aid Value, the following: